Jahenr/CheatSheets/Python_CheatSheet.md

 	#Clears the entire list
 		list.clear()

-	#Count the number of times x apears in the list
+	#Count the number of times x appears in the list
 		list.count(x)

-	#Reverses the elements of te list
+	#Reverses the elements of the list
 		list.reverse()

 	#Returns a shallow copy of a list